Skip to content

 Remote configuration

-When operating an app, the app server URL may vary depending on the app version.
-Remote configuration is a feature that allows you to change the server URL settings remotely without accessing the app server.
-Developers can register server URL information in the Hive console and map and manage servers by app version.
+When operating a game app, the game server URL may vary depending on the game app version.
+Remote Configuration is a feature that allows you to change the server URL settings remotely without accessing the game server.
+You can register server URL information in Hive Console and map and manage servers by game app version.

 Note

-Remote configuration is a feature that allows you to remotely modify server settings that need to be changed on the app server through the Hive console, and currently only supports the ability to remotely modify the app server URL.
-Other remote configuration features will be added in the future.
+Remote Configuration is a feature that allows you to remotely modify server settings that need to be changed on the game server through Hive Console, and currently only supports the ability to remotely modify the game server URL.
+Other Remote Configuration features will be added in the future.

-The app server URL can be modified differently for each AppID, app version, and server.
-To use remote configuration, you must first register the server URL in the Hive console.
+The game server URL can be modified differently for each AppID, game app version, and server.
+To use Remote Configuration, you must first register the server URL in Hive Console.

-When you call Configuration.getMetaData from the app client, you can receive the server URL registered or modified in the Hive console as a String value.
+When you call Configuration.getMetaData from the game client, you can receive the server URL registered or modified in Hive Console as a String value.
 Here is an example code that calls the server URL.

 API Reference: HiveConfiguration getMetaData